yume-chan/ya-webadb/packages/struct/README.md

 Usually implementations should be:

-1. Some how parse the value from `context`
+1. Somehow parse the value from `context`
 2. Pass the value into `FieldDefinition#createValue`

 Sometimes, some metadata is present when deserializing, but need to be calculated when serializing, for example a UTF-8 encoded string may have different length between itself (character count) and serialized form (byte length).
-So `deserialize` and save those metadata on the `FieldRuntimeValue` instance.
+So `deserialize` can save those metadata on the `FieldRuntimeValue` instance for later use.

 ### `FieldDefinition#createValue` method